octopus-db/documentation/docs/source/collections.rst

 The SahulArch TL collection
 """""""""""""""""""""""""""
-| *Database of published thermoluminescence (TL) ages for archaeological records from Sahul*
+| *A database of published thermoluminescence (TL) ages for archaeological records from Sahul*
 | **Publisher, Year**
 | ARC Centre of Excellence for Australian Biodiversity and Heritage (CABAH), 2022
 | **Spatial extent, Publication period**